-It’s great you decided on using WordPress for your website… now what?
+It’s great you decided to use WordPress for your website… now what?

 What makes WordPress so powerful is the use of WordPress plugins.